dianavins/dianavins.github.io/1_Initializing_the_Network/Chapter_1_1.md

 ---
 title: "1.1 How the Network Looks in Hardware"
-parent: "Chapter 1: Initializing the Network"
+parent: "1 Initializing the Network"
 nav_order: 1
 ---